43081j/43081j.github.io/_posts/2018-08-14-creating-a-typescript-transform.md

 We only care about class declarations because we should only allow `@customElement` on a class in our case.

-We also only care if there are decorators as it is clear ours isn't there otherwise, and that the class has a name.
+We also only care if the class has a name and there are decorators as it is clear ours isn't there otherwise.

 Next, we try find our decorator: